Explore-AI/moving-big-data-predict-airflow/moving_big_data_predict_student_instructions.md

 1. Navigate to the debugging endpoint email address (your personal email) and ensure that a "Pipeline success" message has been sent to your inbox.
 If this message has not arrived, it may take an additional five minutes before the notification is sent by AWS.
 If a success signal is not received, hopefully, a "Pipeline failure" message is delivered instead.

+2. You can check whether your pipeline is successful by doing the following:
+   1. Open your Airflow GUI and view your taks logs to assess the completion of your data pipeline.
    2. Use the pgAdmin client to log in to the RDS database and inspect your database table.
 If the pipeline run was successful, the table should contain the extracted company data produced during the data processing activity.

 ## Part-III: Pipeline automation